 One day while we still lived in Montana I was at the sink washing up the pots and pans after the dishwasher had been loaded.
 And I noticed that I had seemed to develop a little dry cough every time I stood at the sink and washed dishes after dinner.
-At first, I thought it was simply a dry throat because I am horrible about drinking enough water throughout the day.
+At first, I thought it was simply a dry throat cough because I am horrible about drinking enough water throughout the day.
 But as time went on, and the dishwashing continued, so did the cough.
-And a glass of water did not do the trick to rid me of that cough.
+Adding a glass of water to my routine, did not do the trick to rid me of that cough.

 And it is.
 I must have read about 20 articles on making dish soap.
 And as luck would have it, right about the time I was going to throw in the towel, I found an article from the Kitchn!
 They had tried a few different formulas and this was the one that worked!
 Sold me, immediately.
 The ingredients are simple, the mixing is easy and it cleans the dishes, there was nothing more to ask for...come and take a look.
+But wait, is it as good as a purchased dish soap?
+No, it is not.
+But what it is, is good for you (first), good for the environment, and it does get your dishes clean.
+Greasy pots and pans, take a little more effort, but I have been using this for over a year, and I have no complaints, and no dry cough.

 Oh and one last thing.
 Since the mixture is thin before mixing in the salt, I decided right away that we could have two Homemade Dish Soap products available for washing dishes!
 A spray-on cleaner for single wash items where you will not fill a sink with dishwater and a second bottle of thicker soap to squirt into the sink for the standard sudsy bath.

-Some thoughts on this project:
+Some additional thoughts on this project:

 Ingredients needed for this project:

-- distilled water
+- distilled water or filtered water

 - white vinegar